Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The opposite is also dangerous.

-A forum may have authority to approve decisions without being accountable for the consequences.
+A forum may have authority to approve a proposal without being accountable for its consequences.

 For example: